-

 Teachers, Not Gods

 In Sikh belief, God is formless, timeless, and beyond human incarnation.
 Figures such as Guru Nanak and Guru Gobind Singh are revered as spiritual teachers and guides, not as God.
-Similarly, Sikhism recognises figures such as Jesus and Muhammad as teachers and messengers within their own traditions, not as God.
+Similarly, Sikhism recognises figures such as Jesus Christ and Muhammad as teachers and messengers within their own traditions.
 This theological position is an explanation of Sikh belief, not a judgement of other faiths.
+In fact, Sikhism and Christianity believe in the one God, and Sikhism recognises Jesus as a prophet; our beliefs are the same.

 The Kirpan: Symbol of Responsibility